Awesome-Latent-CoT

 Yutao Sun, Hangbo Bao, Wenhui Wang, Zhiliang Peng, Li Dong, Shaohan Huang, Jianyong Wang, Furu Wei. [pdf], 2024.12. -

-For most recent Efficient Reasoning research, see Awesome-Efficient-Reasoning.
+For most recent Efficient Reasoning research, see Awesome-Efficient-Reasoning, and Awesome-Efficient-Reasoning-Models [Paper].

-If I’ve accidentally missed your papers on the list, please reach out to me, and I’ll make sure to add them as soon as possible!
+If We’ve accidentally missed your papers on the list, please reach out to us, and we’ll make sure to add them as soon as possible!

 For Tasks: